Abbeydale Industrial Hamlet, Sheffield, for families

 Abbeydale Industrial Hamlet is in the southwestern suburbs of Sheffield.

-Other cities within a 90 minute drive of Leeds City Museum include Manchester, Leeds, Bradford, Wakefield, Doncaster, Nottingham, Derby, York, Hull, Birmingham, Coventry, Leicester, Stoke-on-Trent and Lincoln.
+Other cities within a 90 minute drive of the Abbeydale Industrial Hamlet include Manchester, Leeds, Bradford, Wakefield, Doncaster, Nottingham, Derby, York, Hull, Birmingham, Coventry, Leicester, Stoke-on-Trent and Lincoln.

 Is it open on Mondays?